VinceColletti/portfolio-project/README.txt

 • Added API functionality:
-  – Displays the latest NCAA Mens Basketball updates in the .score-tracker – https://www.thesportsdb.com/
+  – Displays the latest NCAA Mens Basketball updates in the .score-tracker – When user clicks on a score, a modal pops up with more links – https://www.thesportsdb.com/

 • Added functionality to subscribe button: